 If this doesn’t fix the issue, Run services.msc and disable the ‘Print Spooler’.
 Your printer will stop working after this.
 But at least it helps isolate the issue.
 Disabling the Print Spooler service has worked for many users.

-Once the Services Manager is opened, scroll down to ‘Print Spooler’ and click on the option to stop the service.
+Once the Services Manager opens, scroll down to ‘Print Spooler’ and click the option to stop the service.
 If it works, you could decide if your work actually needs a printer.
-If you need the service, a technician level repair would be needed.
+If you need the service, a technician-level repair is required.

 6] Adjust the Visual Effects